 I’m trying to trust my intuition.
 There is a point when you realise that this journey will never end.
 There’s so much more out there that I want to know and there’s no way to turn back.
 This year was kind of Mother Nature’s way of putting us in house arrest.
 “Stay home.
 You almost fucked everything up, so stay home and go within yourself!”

 What are you focusing on professionally, personally, and creatively as you move forwards?

 Everything happens for a reason, even though sometimes it might feel like, “Oh my god, I don’t know where I am right now and I don’t know what to do with my life.”
 I shifted towards the idea that I am the one who gets to decide how I want to build up my life again.
 This helped me gain ease and calmness within myself.
 I really feel good about myself and what I want to do.
 I also trust in my abilities.
 I used to be scared of doing something for myself because society gives people a fear of not being secure or not having a secure job.
 Life is showing us that nothing is sure.

-Gianna’s book, Becoming, is available now at her website at giannashamone.com, along with a curated selection of her photographic and videographic work.
+Gianna’s book, Finding Me, is available now at her website at giannashamone.com, along with a curated selection of her photographic and videographic work.